Methodologies and Equipment

 - sleep disorders or dyslexia where visual anomalies are present

-- cortical hyperexcitability from acquired head injury and stroke
+- cortical hyperexcitability from an acquired head injury and stroke

 - visual stress and anxiety or mood disorders